Tips to Help Manage Stress

 - Eat healthy!

 Eating the right foods can help you in a number of ways, both physically and emotionally.
 For example, eating a healthy diet can help you maintain a healthy weight, which in turn can reduce stress on your joints and bones.
+You might be able to eat well, especially when you’re having food after smoking a joint.
+You could get bongs under 50 or more and smoke a nice hit which might also help manage your stress.
 By keeping your weight in check, you will also feel better about yourself, which can help you manage stress better.
 In general, you should aim for a diet that is rich in whole grains, fruits, veggies, and lean protein.
 This will help ensure you are getting all the nutrients your body needs to stay healthy.
 You should also avoid eating sugary foods and those that are high in saturated fats and trans fats.

 - Keep calm and listen to music!

 You may already have a favorite way to de-stress after a long day, but research shows that listening to music is an effective way to help manage stress.
 One study found that listening to music can be just as effective as taking medication for people with stress-related insomnia.
 Another study found that people who listened to music for 20 minutes before a stressful event showed fewer physical signs of stress than people who did not listen.
 But how and what type of music to listen to can make a difference.

 Mindfulness is simply being aware of the present moment without evaluating it and without wishing it away.
 It’s about clearing the mind of judgment and allowing your body and mind to relax.
 When you start being mindful, you become more aware of how you feel about events in your life, including both positive and negative ones.
 When something upsets you, instead of reacting before you think, you recognize your emotions and feelings.
 You can then choose whether to act on the negative feelings or find ways to deal with them.